magento/merchdocs/src/marketing/marketing-menu.md

 ### Channels

 Increase revenue by expanding sales to additional webstores with [Amazon Marketplace integration]({% link sales-channels/asc/amazon-sales-channel.md %}).
+The Channels sub-menu only appears when Amazon Sales Channel is configured.

 ### Communications